 Justice De Muniz's work has been recognized with a number of state and national awards, among them: the National Judicial College's 2009 Distinguished Service Award, the National Association of Criminal Defense Lawyers' Judicial Recognition Award, the Oregon Classroom Project's 2011 Legal Citizen of the Year Award, the Oregon Area Jewish Committee's 2010 Judge Learned Hand Lifetime Achievement Award, the Oregon Hispanic Bar Association's Paul J. De Muniz Professionalism Award, the Edwin J. Peterson Racial Reconciliation Award, and the Oregon Criminal Defense Lawyers' AssociationKenneth Morrow Lifetime Achievement Award.

 Paul De Muniz was raised by his mother in Portland, Oregon, and attended Portland's public schools.
-After finishing high school, he joined the U.S. Air Force and served a one-year tour of duty in Viet Nam.
-After his discharge from the service, Justice De Muniz received his bachelor degree from Portland State University in 1972 and his juris doctor from the Willamette University College of Law in 1975.
+After finishing high school, he joined the US Air Force and served a one-year tour of duty in Vietnam.
+After his discharge from the service, Justice De Muniz received his bachelor's degree from Portland State University in 1972 and his JD from the Willamette University College of Law in 1975.
 De Muniz was the first Hispanic American elected to statewide office in Oregon.
 In 2010, Hispanic Business Magazine named him among the 100 most influential Hispanics in America.
 Today, he sits on the Board of Trustees of Willamette University and the World Affairs Council of Oregon.
 Justice De Muniz and his wife, Mary, reside in Salem, Oregon, and have three grown children and two grandchildren.

 - Law-396: Oregon Criminal Procedure and Practice